New vs Used

 There are many variables to consider when looking at purchasing a new Twin Otter vs a used Twin Otter.
 These can be classified into purchase costs, operating cost, operating considerations and cash flow.

-Purchase costs are of course lower for a used aircraft.
-Used prices can vary considerably as can the amount of refurbishment work that may be required to put a used aircraft into service in your operation, consequently selection of the right aircraft to match operational requirements is fundamental.
+Purchase Costs - Although purchase costs are lower for a used aircraft, used prices can vary considerably, as can the amount of refurbishment work that may be required to put a used aircraft into service in your operation.
+Consequently, selection of the right aircraft to match operational requirements is fundamental.
 Additionally, finance rates, deposits and finance term will vary between new and used aircraft with it generally being easier to get lower rates and longer terms on a new aircraft.

 Operating Costs - Used Twin Otter maintenance costs will typically be higher than a new aircraft due to a number of factors, such as warranty, increasing inspection requirements as the aircraft ages and increased unscheduled costs of older aircraft.
 We can model your potential maintenance costs for you based on the hours and cycles of the used aircraft you are considering and your proposed annual utilization.
 You can also use our Operating Cost Calculator to receive an estimate of how much it will cost to run the Series 400 Twin Otter on your route.